Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 - Infrared is often chosen for lower-heat, longer sessions, sometimes combined with breathwork or guided meditation.

-- Traditional is often chosen for a more intense heat-shock style ritual and is frequently paired with cold plunge or cold shower routines .
+- Traditional is often chosen for a more intense high-heat sauna ritual and is frequently paired with cold plunge or cold shower routines .

-Athletes often appreciate both styles — using infrared on lighter days for gentle warmth and traditional heat on deeper recovery days, depending on what feels best for their body.
+Athletes often appreciate both styles, using infrared on lighter days for gentle warmth and traditional heat on higher-heat sauna days, depending on personal preference.

 Installation, Space & Electrical Requirements